Design System

 The system was grounded in Tailwind CSS and shadcn conventions, a deliberate decision to align design and engineering from the outset rather than bridge the gap at handoff.

-By anchoring the token structure to how Tailwind thinks about scale and naming, the shared language between design and development was established before a single component was built.
+By anchoring the token structure to how Tailwind thinks about scale and naming, the shared language between design and development was established before components were being built.

 Color decisions weren't made at the palette level and then applied to components.
-The process ran the other way: Tailwind's full primitive set was tested across the real component scenarios the product would actually need: Callouts, Alert Dialogs, Badges, Tags, Toasts, Input form states, to observe how each color behaved in context before anything was committed.
+The process ran the other way: Tailwind's full primitive set was tested across real component scenarios: Callouts, Alert Dialogs, Badges, Tags, Toasts, and Input form states.
+The goal was to observe how each color behaved in context before anything was committed.

 Semantic roles like Info, Success, Warning, and Error were only locked in once they had proven themselves across enough combinations to be trustworthy.

 Color decisions weren't made at the palette level and then applied to components.
-The process ran the other way: Tailwind's full primitive set was tested across the real component scenarios the product would actually need: Callouts, Alert Dialogs, Badges, Tags, Toasts, Input form states, to observe how each color behaved in context before anything was committed.
+The process ran the other way: Tailwind's full primitive set was tested across real component scenarios: Callouts, Alert Dialogs, Badges, Tags, Toasts, and Input form states.
+The goal was to observe how each color behaved in context before anything was committed.

 Semantic roles like Info, Success, Warning, and Error were only locked in once they had proven themselves across enough combinations to be trustworthy.